tock/tock/doc/courses/rustconf/environment.md

         $ cd boards/hail/
         $ make

+If this is the first time you are trying to make the kernel, cargo and rustup will now go ahead and install all the requirements of Tock.

 The root Makefile selects a board and architecture to build the kernel for and routes all calls to that board's specific Makefile.
-The root Makefile is also set up with `TOCK_BOARD ?= hail`.
-Thus it compiles for the Hail board by default.
+It's set up with `TOCK_BOARD ?= hail`, so it compiles for the Hail board by default.
+To compile for a different board, just change the `TOCK_BOARD` environment variable.
+For example, to compile for the imix instead, use `export TOCK_BOARD=imix`.

-If this is the first time you are trying to make the kernel, cargo and rustup will now go ahead and install all the requirements of Tock.

 # Connect to a Hail board